Partner

 Michelle M. LeCointe

-Michelle LeCointe's practice centers on U.S. and international IP strategies and patent procurement as well as IP agreements for a broad array of technologies, with a focus on pharmaceuticals, biologics, medical devices, and rechargeable batteries.
-She also has substantial experience in corporate IP due diligence, U.S. and international post-grant contested proceedings, non-infringement and invalidity opinions, and patent litigation.
+Michelle LeCointe focuses her practice on U.S. and international IP transactions, strategies, and patent procurement.
+She has a wealth of experience in a broad array of technologies including pharmaceuticals, biologics, protein therapeutics and antibodies, medical devices, medical diagnostics and research materials, manufacturing processes, as well as lithium and sodium ion rechargeable batteries.
+She frequently counsels clients on IP agreements, corporate IP due diligence, U.S. and international patent applications, post-grant contested proceedings, non-infringement and invalidity opinions, and patent litigation.

 Michelle received a B.A. (magna cum laude) in Biochemical Sciences from Harvard University, in 1997.
 She received her J.D. from Columbia Law School, as a Harlan Fiske Stone Scholar, in 2000.